404src/exocore/_articles/ccna-summary.md

 - **Organization-local** (**FF08**): Wider in scope than site-local (an entire company/organization).
 - **Global** (**FF0E**): No boundaries.
 Possible to be routed over the Internet.
 ![](/images/multicast%20address%20scopes.png)

+IPv6 hosts use the multicasting capabilities of the ND (Neighbor Discovery) protocol to discover the link layer addresses of neighbor hosts.
+The Hop Limit field is typicaly set to 255 in ND packets that are sent to neighbors.
+Routers decrement the Hop Limit value as a packet is forwarded from hop to hop.

+Therefore, a router that receives an ND packet with a Hop Limit value of 255 considers the source of the ND packet to be a neigbhbor.
+If a router receives an ND packet with a Hop Limit value that is less than 255, the packet is ignored, therby protecting the router from threats that could result from the ND protocol's lack of neighbor authentication.

 Routing schemes:
 ![](/images/routingschemes.png)